AirBurn0/Codex-Arcanum/README.md

 ## Branch changes

-Except Fork changes, this branch is mostly like vanilla Codex Arcanum 1.1.4
+Except for Fork changes, this branch is mostly like vanilla Codex Arcanum 1.1.4

 ---